DataBiosphere/toil/docs/running/cliOptions.rst

   --retryCount RETRYCOUNT
-                        Number of times to retry a failing job before giving up and labeling job failed. default=1 --enableUnlimitedPreemptableRetries
+                        Number of times to retry a failing job before giving up and labeling job failed. default=1 --enableUnlimitedPreemptibleRetries
-                        If set, preemptable failures (or any failure due to an instance getting unexpectedly terminated) will not count towards job failures and -\\-retryCount.
+                        If set, preemptible failures (or any failure due to an instance getting unexpectedly terminated) will not count towards job failures and -\\-retryCount.
   --doubleMem           If set, batch jobs which die due to reaching memory